Idaho Kettlebells

 The list of athletes, professional fighters, and everyday folks who have seen increases in these activities through kettlebell training is long.
 Ask me if you want some specific examples.

-Weight or fat loss comes down to the relationship between calories consumed and calories burned.
-Period.
+Weight or fat loss is more about proper nutrition and hormonal balance than any form of exercise.
 Don't let anyone tell you otherwise.
 There is no magical exercise program, pill or food combination that can change that.
 Train your ass off, eat like garbage and your weight will not change.

 I have had clients lose 50-100lbs through kettlebell training.
-Those same clients were strict about limiting calories and controlling food intake.
+Those same clients were strict about limiting and controlling food intake and

 Nutrition is at least 85% of any weight loss goal.